rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 for i in *sorted_PCRDup.bam; do out=${i/\.bam/\.bed} ; bamToBed -i $i > $out ; done

  # Prepare the cellmarkfiletable.txt file, such as
- #use all availabel tissue in our case, we use sex chipseq and 3 atac seq
+ #use all available tissue in our case, we use sex chipseq and 3 atac seq
- # file avalabe for refrences
+ # file available for references
  cell1 mark1 cell1_mark1.bed cell1_control.bed
  cell1 mark2 cell1_mark2.bed cell1_control.bed
  cell2 mark1 cell2_mark1.bed cell2_control.bed